andytudhope/living-blue-book/source/knowledge_repo/index.md

 But sure, a mystery here abides,
 A Something is there for us to know." — Lalla-Ded

+"You are that reflected eye and He is the light of that Seeing.
+The eyes of the ReaL see with the eye of the Seer.
+The cosmos becomes the man, the man the cosmos - there is no clearer explanation than this!" — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

 "When you really look for me, you will see me instantly — you will find me in the tiniest house of time." — Kabîr